 Special insertion mounting hardware is available for applications requiring the removal of the sensor from a process line or tank without shutting off the sample flow in the line.
-Figure 13 & Figure 14 show typical insertion assemblies.
-Separate manuals are available for the installation and operation of these assemblies.
+Figure 12 & 13 show typical insertion assemblies.

-Figure 13 - S.S.
+Figure 12 - S.S.
 Sensor Insertion Mount